 - Pat dry the fish and season with salt and pepper.

 - Preheat the saute pan, then add the oil.

 - Place the fish flesh side down and do not disturb for 10 minutes.
 The color should turn pale on the side from the bottom reaching the middle.

 - Use a spatula to flip the fish to the other side and sear for a few minutes.

 - Remove the fish and set it aside.

-- In the same pan, you may add a tablespoon of oil if there is no fat left.
-Add in the minced garlic and give it a quick toss to bring out the aromas.
+- You may add a tablespoon of oil to the same pan if no fat is left.
+Then add the minced garlic and give it a quick toss to bring out the aromas.